do-ald533/do-ald533/README.md

 ## What is this acount for?
--the main purpose of this account is to show my projects in python, but also to save my projects in a safe place to track, edit and upgrade my code
+-The main purpose of this account is to show my projects in the programming languagees i use, but also to save my projects in a safe place to track, edit and upgrade my code

--other purpose for this account is to use as a a place to learn more about github and it's features
+-Other purpose for this account is to use as a a place to learn more about github and it's features